nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 The language we use
 ~~~~~~~~~~~~~~~~~~~

-We follow spelling and grammar rules of American English.
+We follow spelling and grammar rules of `American English <https://www.merriam-webster.com/>`_.

-The markup language we use is reStructuredText.
+The markup language we use is :ref:`reStructuredText <sec-reST_style>`.
 This includes documentation
 blocks in files written in Python and cpp.

 We avoid slang or jargon that is unnecessary or could be confusing to readers.